-Operations: shall include only operators.

-Maintenance: shall include vehicle cleaning and servicing personnel.

-Office: shall include dispatcher, scheduler, and client registrar.
+Operations:shall include only operators.Mechanics:shall include only mechanic.Maintenance:shall include only vehicle maintenance.Office:shall include dispatcher, customer service representative, and client registrar.

 Employees shall accrue their Company and Section Seniority until the date they are permanently promoted or transferred to a position outside the bargaining unit; or they have been temporarily promoted to a position outside the bargaining unit for a period in excess of thirty (30) calendar days.